bisonactual/Grblhalwriteauth/README.md

+Clanker powered.

+When you compile firmware, put the files with the plugins and add the following to your plugins file:

+#include "settings_lock.h"

+" include settings_lock_init();

 ## How it works

 **Stream interception**  is the core mechanism. grblHAL exposes  `hal.stream.read`  as a swappable function pointer — the same trick the SD-card plugin uses.
 We replace it with  `intercepted_read()`, which buffers incoming characters until a full line is assembled, then either blocks it or releases it one character at a time to the protocol loop.